Translate this page:

 “Bona fide” churches or other religious institutions are exempt from the requirement of sexual orientation nondiscrimination.
 The exemption applies where an employment position is “directly related” to the operation of the religious institution or “closely connected with or related to” the primary purposes of the religious institution.
 It specifically includes a nonprofit religious school, camp, day care center, thrift store, bookstore, radio station or shelter.

 State law prohibits discrimination based on sexual orientation in housing or places of public accommodation, such as hotels, restaurants or other businesses.
 In all but a few circumstances, landlords, businesses and education institutions may not refuse to serve you or sell or rent to you because of your sexual orientation or gender identity.
-If you have a question about such discrimination, you should ask a lawyer about the current laws.
+Discrimination of on the basis of sexual orientation or gender identity is banned in U.S. Housing and Urban Development housing, which includes homes with Federal Housing Authority-backed loans and mortgages.

 Can I be Charged with a Crime Relating to my Sexual Orientation?